 On the big corporation side, Microsoft has a free customer-developer program called ‘Frontline’, where Microsofts own engineers and developers come on site to see how their customers are using their products.
 This gives individual developers & engineers access to customers in an informal one-on-one setting, where in theory each can learn from the other.
 We’ve had a couple of Microsoft SQL database developers on site as a part of that program and are planning on doing it again.
 The feedback loop in a program like that isn’t anywhere near as direct though.

 There are also times that for some reason the early customers of a startup don’t seem to be able to influence the product.
 We are one of the earliest and largest customers of a small software company.
 It is surprising how little influence we seem to have on moving critical features and functionality forward within that company, even when we team up with the rest of the large customers and present a unified, prioritized feature request list.
-They are small and agile startup, so they should be able to do much better than what they are.
+They are small and agile startups, so they should be able to do much better than they are.

 Many of us are big enough that we probably can influence a small startup if we get connected up early enough, but we are small enough that we’ll lose our influence once the startup catches a big customer, hires executives and moves to Silicon Valley.
 At some point in time, as Webster indicates, the lead engineer no longer calls on customers directly and at best can only focus on a few of the largest, if any.
 The feedback loop from customer to engineer to product isn’t simple and direct anymore, and the ability to move the product in a direction that solves your problems declines.